anaisberg/kumo-articles/blog-posts/scaling-aws-stacks-sls-framework/article.md

 By splitting your AWS CloudFormation stacks using the `serverless-plugin-split-stacks`, you can overcome the 500-resource limit and manage your serverless applications more effectively.
 This approach not only makes your infrastructure more scalable but also eases the maintenance of your serverless projects as they grow.

 However, sub-stacks have their limits too and it does not mean you can grow them out indefinitely.
+They have the same resource limit as the main stack, and the more nested stacks you have, the longer your stack takes to deploy.

 Having to split your stacks is a sign that your application is becoming too complex and you should review your architecture.
+One way to change the way you split your stacks is to have a stack for each decoupled business entity.
+Or maybe a micro-service architecture is maybe not the good fit for your use case: you can look into hexagonal architectures for example.

 #### References